exercism/julia/exercises/concept/encounters/.docs/instructions.md

 # Instructions

-In this exercise you'll be implementing a simulation of encounters.
+In this exercise you will be implementing a simulation of encounters.
 This will familiarise you with the basics of multiple dispatch, Julia's main paradigm.

 Everything you might need to know can be found in the [Methods](https://docs.julialang.org/en/v1/manual/methods/) chapter of the Julia Manual.

 In general, encounters involve one party `a` meeting another party `b` and reacting to it.